Baltimore Ravens fans were treated to a rare sight in the second quarter of Thursday's preseason game.

 2. Running back Ray Rice is getting to the next level.
 Baltimore is making a concerted effort to improve the running game this season.
 That starts with getting Rice to the second level.
 Pro Bowl fullback Vonta Leach is blocking well at the line of scrimmage, and Rice is exploding through the holes.
 He rushed for 72 yards and a touchdown on 13 carries against Washington.
 Rice averaged 5.5 yards per run.

 3. Baltimore needs offensive tackle Bryant McKinnie.
 Baltimore's offensive line remains in flux, particularly with pass protection.
 The Ravens hope free-agent signing McKinnie is the answer.
 Rookie tackle Jah Reid still has a long way to go.
-He gave up another sack against fellow rookie Ryan Kerrigan of the Redskins.
+He gave up another sack against fellow Redskins rookie Ryan Kerrigan.
 McKinnie didn't play Thursday but likely will play left tackle for Baltimore.
 That would push Michael Oher to right tackle and give Reid more time to develop.

 4. The Ravens' pass defense remains a work in progress.
 Washington quarterback Rex Grossman had a lot of success against Baltimore's first-team defense.
 Grossman threw for 112 yards and connected with Redskins receiver Santana Moss for a 24-yard touchdown before halftime.
 The play featured a blown coverage by Ravens rookie corner Jimmy Smith.

-6. Dickson might have a slight lead at tight end.
+6. Dickson may have a slight lead at tight end.
 The Ravens have a young tight end combo in Dickson and Dennis Pitta.
-They are in a close competition for the starting job.
-Pitta jumped out of the gate fast this preseason but Dickson is finishing strong.
+Both are in a close competition for the starting job.
+Pitta jumped out the gate fast this preseason but Dickson is finishing strong.
 He recorded three catches for 57 yards against Washington.